Christopher Nolan: 2023–present: Oppenheimer and The Odyssey

 Nolan's 12th film was Oppenheimer (2023), a biopic based on J. Robert Oppenheimer (played by Cillian Murphy) and his role in the development of the atom bomb.
 It was Nolan's first R-rated film since Insomnia (2002).
 The film was financed and distributed by Universal Pictures, making it Nolan's first feature film since Memento that was not made for Warner Bros.
 He disagreed with Warner Bros.' decision to simultaneously release their films in theatres and on HBO Max.

 Nolan secured the deal with Universal after he was promised a production budget of around $100 million with an equal marketing budget, total creative control, 20% of first-dollar gross, a 100-day theatrical window and a blackout period from the studio wherein the company would not release another film three weeks before or after Oppenheimers release.
 The film received critical acclaim.
 Matthew Jackson of The A.V.
 Club wrote, "Oppenheimer deserves the title of masterpiece.
 It's Christopher Nolan's best film so far, a step up to a new level for one of our finest filmmakers, and a movie that burns itself into your brain."
 Terming it "boldly imaginative and [Nolan's] most mature work yet", BBC Culture's Caryn James added that it combined the "explosive, commercially-enticing action of The Dark Knight trilogy" with the "cerebral underpinnings" of Memento, Inception and Tenet.
 Oppenheimer grossed over $975 million worldwide, making it the third-highest-grossing film of 2023.
 Among the film's numerous accolades, Nolan won the Academy Awards for Best Director and Best Picture.
+The success of Oppenheimer further highlighted Nolan's status as one of Hollywood's most "bankable" directors.